 This matters because it shows how Google is systematically embedding AI into products people use dozens of times daily.
 Chrome has roughly 3.5 billion users globally.
 Even if this feature only sticks with a fraction of them, that's enormous distribution for AI capabilities that were fringe academic concepts just two years ago.

 The timing also signals something about competitive pressure.
-Apple is integrating AI features directly into iOS and Safari. has Copilot deep in Edge.
+Apple is integrating AI features directly into iOS and Safari.
+Microsoft has Copilot deep in Edge.
 Everyone's racing to make AI feel native rather than bolted-on.
 Google's doing that by letting Gemini live in the browser chrome itself, literally.